Karshi-Khanabad Air Base: Pollution

-In November 2001, the US Army Center for Health Promotion and Preventive Medicine-Europe performed an environmental baseline survey and found widespread jet fuel plumes, usually 1–3 meters under ground, most likely from a leaking Soviet-era underground fuel distribution system and smaller, localized areas of surface dirt contaminated with asbestos and low-level radioactive processed uranium, both from the destruction of Soviet missiles several years prior.
+In November 2001, the United States Army Center for Health Promotion and Preventive Medicine-Europe performed an environmental baseline survey at the base.
+They found widespread jet fuel plumes, usually 1–3 meters under ground, most likely from a leaking Soviet-era underground fuel distribution system as well as smaller, localized areas of surface dirt contaminated with asbestos and low-level radioactive processed uranium.
+Both were attributed to the destruction of Soviet missiles several years prior.

-United States Armed Forces veterans who served at the base while it was used by the U.S. military described "black goo" oozing out of the soil, appearing to be a mixture of solvents, oils and other chemicals.
+Former U.S. servicemembers described "black goo" oozing out of the soil, appearing to be a mixture of solvents, oils and other chemicals.
 Noxious vapors were also reported, along with radiation warning signs and a nearby pond that glowed green.
 Rainwater would reportedly flood tents and appeared contaminated with various chemicals.
 According to a 2015 Army study, 61 of the K2 veterans had been diagnosed with cancer or died of the disease, not counting the special operations forces.

 The United States Department of Veteran's Affairs and U.S. Army Public Health Center had denied that an increased rate of cancers exists or that any contamination at the base posed any serious health problems.
-The US military took steps to reduce possible sources of contamination, such as filling trenches with soil to create a cap to hold vapors underground, covering radioactive soil and asbestos, which were criticized as ineffective by veterans.
+DOD took steps to reduce possible sources of contamination, such as filling trenches with soil to create a cap to hold vapors underground, and covering radioactive soil and asbestos, which were criticized as ineffective by veterans.

-On 18 November 2020, the US House Committee on Oversight and Reform held a hearing on "Karshi-Khanabad: Honoring the Heroes of Camp Stronghold Freedom".
+On 18 November 2020, the US House Committee on Oversight and Reform held a hearing on environmental health risks at the base.
 A fact sheet was released detailing the health risks at the camp: